- Home

 The 'value' of the work means the reasonable cost of the work, including labour and materials.

 We would need you to provide as much detail as possible in relation to the contractor.
 If we can't successfully identify or locate the offender, no action can be taken.
-At a minimum we would need:
+To give us the best opportunity to assess and investigate your matter, we would need:

 Note: Once we obtain sufficient information we will progress to an investigation.